sandhyaparna/Python-DataScience-CookBook/Natural Language Processing/NER/Valx/NumAttributeExtraction.md

   * qtc
   * pulse, gluc, nasal canula, protein, platelet, bmi, inr, fi02

+## Challenges
+#### Dates
+* 2/29 : Day is out of range for month - Manual correction
+* Sept is written instead of Sep
+* If 1 date is written in 2 different formats - 06/25 gets converted to 006/25 - %B%d is replaced with %B%#d
+* If an error happens in a sentence, the ehole sentence after the error remains unchanged - Try to trace back the error AND hence, blood pressure in the format of p/q cannot be extracted fully because of this issue
+#### UserEntered vs Documentation
+* A patients will have multiple records - Each additional date no

 ##### DateTime Packages for Text data ####
 * https://github.com/alvinwan/timefhuman - time f human